 Not only did the change at QB hurt Barkley’s production, but the overall level of talent on the Giants’ offense did him no favors either.
 After Barkley’s rookie season, the team ended their tumultuous relationship with star wide receiver Odell Beckham Jr. by trading him to Cleveland, but were never able to find a suitable replacement.
 The Giants also tried numerous times to upgrade their offensive line, but the unit consistently ranked among the league’s worst from 2019 through 2023.
 Add in injuries to Barkley himself — including an ACL tear that kept him out almost the entirety of the 2020 season — and things spiraled quickly after such a promising start to his career.

 On the surface things did not look terrible, as Barkley was able to finish as the PPR RB5 and RB13 in 2022 and 2023, respectively.
-But gone from Barkley’s profile were any semblance of efficiency, as he finished 57th and 42nd among RBs in FPOE per game in the same respective years.
+But gone from Barkley’s profile was any semblance of efficiency, as he finished 57th and 42nd among RBs in FPOE per game in the same respective years.
 The worst part is that 2022 and 2023 were actually a significant improvement for Barkley after finishing with a ranking of 154th in FPOE in 2021.

 With all of the factors at play, it was fair to wonder whether Philadelphia was paying for a name or talent when they signed Barkley to his three-year, $38-million contract this summer.
 As a 27-year-old running back who had shown serious signs of decline over his career, there was no certainty that his efficiency and injury struggles wouldn’t follow him to Philadelphia.
 Add in the fact that his new QB, Jalen Hurts, was also not very keen on targeting his RBs or leaving them goal-line carries, and the entire situation had the potential to go sideways quickly.